Omics Sciences

 Research activity

-Targeted quantitative proteomics: the facility developed a Parallel Reaction Monitoring (PRM) method for the specific quantification of myosin heavy and light chains in human heart biopsies with the aim of studying alterations associated with left ventricular hypertrophy in patients with cardiomyopathy.
+Targeted quantitative proteomics: the facility developed a Parallel Reaction Monitoring (PRM) method for the specific quantification of proteins of interest.
+An example is the quantification of myosin heavy and light chains in human heart biopsies with the aim of studying alterations associated with left ventricular hypertrophy in patients with cardiomyopathy.
 The PRM assay, performed in the high resolution and high mass accuracy mode on the Q-Exactive mass spectrometer, was crucial for the specific quantification of single isoforms with very high sequence homology (in collaboration with Dr Foglieni and Prof Camici, Myocardial diseases and atherosclerosis Unit, IRCCS Ospedale San Raffaele).